wouterj/symfony-docs/create_framework/event-dispatcher.rst

     $ composer require symfony/event-dispatcher

 How does it work?
 The *dispatcher*, the central object of the event dispatcher system, notifies *listeners* of an *event* dispatched to it.
+Put another
-Put another way: your code dispatches an event to the dispatcher, the dispatcher notifies all registered listeners for the event, and each listener do whatever it wants with the event.
+way: your code dispatches an event to the dispatcher, the dispatcher notifies all registered listeners for the event and each listener do whatever it wants with the event.

 As an example, let's create a listener that transparently adds the Google Analytics code to all responses.